Clemson-MSE/HemeLB-Carpentries/_episodes/04-hemelb-bottlenecks.md

 ## How is HemeLB parallelised?

-Before using any accelerator package to speedup your runs, it is always wise to identify performance **bottlenecks**.
+Before using accelerator packages or other optimisation strategies to speedup your runs, it is always wise to identify what are known as performance **bottlenecks**.
 The term "bottleneck" refers to specific parts of an application that are unable to keep pace with the rest of the calculation, thus slowing overall performance.
+Finding these can prove dfficult at times and it may turn out that only minor tweaks are needed to speed up your code significantly.

 Therefore, you need to ask yourself these questions:
 * Are my runs slower than expected?